 During a 1980 tour of the United States, guitarist Bryan Gregory drove off with Cramps’ lighting director, Andrella, and a van full of their equipment – sold to fund his growing drug addiction – and was never seen by the band again.

-Lux Interior eventually died in 2009 at a hospital in Glendale, California, from a pre-existing heart condition.
+Lux Interior eventually died on 4 February 2009 at a hospital in Glendale, California, from a pre-existing heart condition.
 He was 62.

 Longtime drummer Nick Knox (born Nicholas Stephanoff) died in June 2018, aged 60.

 Kid Congo Powers (Brian Tristan)

 Touch Hazard (Tim Maag)